-MGT 377 Supply Chain Management

-MIS 405 Business Applications Using Microcomputers

-Supervisory Management Option (9 SH)

-Intended for students with an interest in supervision in all types and sizes of organizations.
+MGT 377 Supply Chain Management MIS 405 Business Applications Using Microcomputers Supervisory Management Option (9 SH) Intended for students with an interest in supervision in all types and sizes of organizations.
 This is the more generic management option.

-MGT 251 Human Resource Management

-MGT 377 Supply Chain Management

-MGT 405 Small Business Entrepreneurship

-Human Resources Management Option (9 SH)

-Intended for students with an interest in the human resource management functions of an organization, including interviewing, benefits administration, wage and salary administration and employee relations.

-MGT 251 Human Resource Management

-MGT 353 Advanced Human Resource Management: Employee Acquisition

-MGT 354 Advanced Human Resource Management: Employee Development

-Minor in Management

-Admission to the minor requires completion of at least 45 semester hours with a GPA of 2.3; a GPA of 2.3 or better is required in management courses for completion of the minor.
+MGT 251 Human Resource Management MGT 377 Supply Chain Management MGT 405 Small Business Entrepreneurship Human Resources Management Option (9 SH) Intended for students with an interest in the human resource management functions of an organization, including interviewing, benefits administration, wage and salary administration and employee relations.
+MGT 251 Human Resource Management MGT 353 Advanced Human Resource Management: Employee Acquisition MGT 354 Advanced Human Resource Management: Employee Development LEARNING OUTCOMES A graduate of the Management Department's majors should: - Possess a knowledge of the fundamental concepts of management as an organizational process - · Display the communication skills, both written and oral, used in business and organizational settings - · Recognize ethical challenges and ethical actions in organizational settings - · Possess the skills to work effectively in groups and teams - · Appreciate diversity among individuals as an organizational strength - · Be capable of analyzing and correcting organizational processes Minor in Management Admission to the minor requires completion of at least 45 semester hours with a GPA of 2.3; a GPA of 2.3 or better is required in management courses for completion of the minor.
 Requirements:

 MGT 250 Organizational Behavior

 MGT 251 Human Resource Management

 MGT 340 Total Quality Management

 MGT 350 Management Negotiations

 MGT 376 Managing People

 MGT 320 Operations Management

 or

 MGT 353 Advanced Human Resource Management: Employee Acquisition

 If you are a B.B.A. major, choosing a business minor may require you to take credit hours above the 122 credit minimum required for graduation.

-WestConn at Waterbury
+Western at Waterbury

-The management department also offers the supervisory management option at WestConn's Waterbury program located on the grounds of Naugatuck Valley Community College.
+The management department also offers the supervisory management option at Western's Waterbury program located on the grounds of Naugatuck Valley Community College.
 Upper-level (junior and senior year) courses are offered at Waterbury.
 This program generally allows students who have the equivalent of an associate's degree to finish their Bachelor of Business Administration degree at Waterbury.
 Courses offered at Waterbury are also open to students taking classes in Danbury.

-For more information on this program, contact the WCSU at Waterbury Dean, Founder's Hall 129, (203) 596-8777.
+For more information on this program, contact WCSU at Waterbury, Founders Hall 129, (203) 596-8777.

 MANAGEMENT INFORMATION SYSTEMS

 Richard Montague, Chair

-montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837- 8527 (fax)
+montaguer@wcsu.edu Westside Classroom Building 204, Westside Campus (203) 837-9343 (203) 837-8527 (fax)

 Lorraine DiLeo, Department Secretary

+dileol@wcsu.edu

-dileol@wcsu.edu Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8527 (fax)
+Westside Classroom Building 385, Westside Campus (203) 837-8341 (203) 837-8527 (fax)

 Faculty

-R. Montague,

-Chair

-R. Bassett

-E. Collar
+R. Montague, Chair E. Collar J. Flynn

-G. Jin

-M. Wright

-L. Immohr
+L. Immohr T. Lindblom M. Wright

 Overview

 The management information systems (MIS) department curriculum is designed to: educate its students in the use and importance of information as an essential and valuable resource in business decision making processes for all organizations; develop the critical analytical, quantitative and computer skills necessary to address complex business problems; and prepare its students for responsible MIS roles in the public and private sectors.

 To accomplish this, this program includes courses in three areas: (1) general education, in order to obtain an appreciation of the arts and sciences; (2) the business core, in order to obtain a sound knowledge of management and administration, as well as the social, economic, legal, and political environments of organizations; and (3) the major, in order to provide in-depth study of management information systems.

 Mission

 Meet the needs of students and organizations by providing state-of-the-art quality in undergraduate and graduate courses.

 Bachelor of Business Administration in Management Information Systems (B.B.A.)

 Requirements: